 Wisconsin teen Jayme Closs at top of FBI kidnappings and missing persons list

-Jayme Closs is now leading the FBI's kidnapping and missing person's list, four days after the 13-year-old mysteriously vanished and her parents were found shot to death in their Wisconsin home.
+Jayme Closs is now leading the FBI's kidnapping and missing persons list, four days after the 13-year-old mysteriously vanished and her parents were found shot to death in their Wisconsin home.

 Closs' parents -- James Closs, 56, and Denise Closs, 46 -- were gunned down inside the family's home in Barron early Monday.